selivan/selivan.github.io/_posts/2018-07-07-block-ssh-bruteforce-with-iptables.md

 1. Accept the packet if it was not redirected by the previous rule

 Chain `ssh-block`:
-1. Log the blocked packet attempt to syslog with given prefix and severity.
+1. Log the blocked packet attempt to syslog with given message prefix and severity.
 1. Drop the blocked packet

 List of IP addresses is available in `/proc/net/xt_recent/SSH`.
 It can be manually altered: